OUR GUIDE TO NEW RESTAURANTS IN GENEVA IN 2020

 A trio of desserts including a cheesecake, lemon cake and walnut cake was not necessary, but hit the spot.
 The walnut cake could have been a bit more moist, in our humble opinion, but we wouldn’t split hairs about it.

-Perfectly pleasant ambiance and generous portions of tasty food with great service.
+Perfectly pleasant ambiance and generous portions of tasty food.
 The prices are reasonable and the plates are shareable.

 All round pleasantness.
 We happily recommend Khora to friends for a sociable and relaxed lunch or dinner.